Posted 5 days ago

-Location: Montague Court, Edgbaston, Birmingham
+Location: Montague Court, 2 Montague Rd, Birmingham B16 9HR

 Dartmouth House is a 16-bed male long-term complex care mental health inpatient unit based in Handsworth Wood, Birmingham.